Learning Exchange Reverse Demonstration (LERD) Model

 For more details about program results:

-Klaassen, J., Schmer, C., Skarbek, A. Live Health Assessment in a Virtual Class: Eliminating Educational Burdens for Rural Distance Learners.
+Klaassen, J., Schmer, C., & Skarbek, A. (2013).
+Live Health Assessment in a Virtual Class: Eliminating Educational Burdens for Rural Distance Learners.
 Online Journal of Rural Nursing and Health Care, 13(2), 6-22.
+Article Abstract

 Initially, the major barriers included experimenting with a delivery design, obtaining equipment, and training personnel.
 One significant barrier was some faculty's resistance to a new model for health assessment instruction: Faculty were skeptical that this particular design would work.